vbhat1976/terraform-workshop/exercises/11/README.md

 }
 ```

-Lifecycles are another common thing across terraform resources.
+Lifecycles are another common meta attribute across terraform resources.
 They define how terraform internally processes changes to the
 resource.
 In this case, we're telling Terraform that if a new resource needs to be created, and one already exists, ensure that
 the new resource gets created before the previous one gets destroyed.
 One major caveat and gotcha of terraform exists in this flow: